Ngātokimatawhaorua (Ceremonial War Canoe).

 Ngātokimatawhaorua was carved from the trunks of three great Northland kauri trees, with the blessing of Tāne Mahuta, the Māori God of the Forest.
 Construction of the war canoe was an incredible feat of human strength, felling the trees and then carving them into shape by hand, using crosscut saws, mauls, wedges, axes, and adzes.
 It took a team of 24 bullocks and many men three weeks to haul the hull’s centre section out of the forest.

 Work on the canoe began in 1938 and Ngātokimatawhaorua was launched on Waitangi Day, 6 February 1940.
 Waka taua are the largest Māori waka and carry the mana (prestige) of a tribe, its leaders, and its people.
 These war canoes were paddled to war by the taua (war party).

 Belonging to the Northern iwi (tribe) Ngāpuhi, the 37.5-metre-long canoe requires at least 76 paddlers to handle it, and can safely hold up to 150 paddlers.
 It weighs 6 tonnes when dry and 12 tonnes when saturated.

 Named in honour of the navigator Kupe, legendary discoverer of New Zealand

 The canoe was named after the original canoe sailed to Aotearoa New Zealand by Kupe, the legendary discoverer of New Zealand.
-His double-hulled waka was known as Matawhaorua, and his grandson later re-adzed the waka and sailed it back to New Zealand.
+His double-hulled waka hourua was named Matawhaorua which he used to return to the Pacific.
+His grandson later re-adzed the waka and sailed it back to New Zealand.
 He added ‘nga toki’, meaning ‘the adzes’ to the name, creating the name of Ngātokimatawhaorua.